I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 Instead a simple bath, some vacuuming, changing and washing bedding and, for good measure, flea combing can help to get rid of those pesky pests.

 Using a sink or small tub with warm water, gently wash the kitten.
-You will notice fleas coming off and dead ones coming off in the water.
+You will notice fleas coming off and dead ones in the water.

-You may want to use some garden gloves as they will try to fight their way out of the water.
-Also a cup nearby to pour fresh water on them for rinsing may help.
+You may want to use some garden gloves as the kitten will try to fight their way out of the water.
+Also, keeping a cup nearby to pour fresh water on them for rinsing may help.
 Be careful not get soap in their eyes and carefully rinse around ears and mouth so that water doesn't get into them.

 Gently wrap the wet kitten in the dry towel.
 Save the other towel for bedding.